josephrhobbs/personal-website/source/projects.md

 ## Academic Projects

-Here are some projects I've worked on in a classroom environment!
+Here are some projects I've worked on in a classroom environment.

 ::tile[Blotch][Autonomous robot][/projects/academic/blotch][/media/blotch.png]